seancorfield/boot-kotlinc/README.md

 You can override the default location for Kotlin source code (`src/kt`) with the `-k` or `--source` option.
 You can specify this multiple times for multiple source locations.

+The `-t` or `--test` option will add a dependency on `org.jetbrains.kotline/kotlin-test` and will also add `test/kt` as a default source location, if `-k` or `--source` was not specified.
+In other words, the following Boot invocations are equivalent:

+    > boot -d seancorfield/boot-kotlinc kotlinc -t repl
+		> boot -d seancorfield/boot-kotlinc \
+		       -d org.jetbrains.kotlin/kotlin-test \
+					 -k src/kt -k test/kt kotlinc repl

 ## Roadmap

 * Show how to use `boot-kotlinc` in your own `build.boot` file, how to write mixed Clojure/Kotlin projects, etc.
 * Add more options (e.g., specifying Kotlin compiler version, ability to compile to `.class` files in a specific output directory).

+## Changes

+* 0.1.2 -- 2017-11-28 -- Support kotlin.test via `-t` / `--test` option
+* 0.1.1 -- 2017-11-02 -- Allow multiple source paths (multiple `-k` / `--source` options)
+* 0.1.0 -- 2017-10-23 -- Initial version

 ## License